 First, I would like to say that this is a high-level overview of what Building Science.
 The amount of content and knowledge regarding Building Science is vast and we have been studying it for thousands of years.
 It is the collection of knowledge that focuses on analyzing and controlling physical phenomena affecting buildings

 - Construction Sciences

-It is really the study of structure construction, safety, maintenance and more recently – energy efficiency.
-To do this, we break down the house into systems, components, and items such as:
+It is the study of structure construction, safety, maintenance and more recently – energy efficiency.
+We break down the house into systems, components, and items: